 It’s lightly sweetened with raw honey, and orange zest, which gives it a light & bright citrus flavor.
 Pumpkin and citrus?
 Who knew they go so well together!
 Although, somehow Nutella ended up spread on half a slice and orange honey butter on the other half.

-Both spreads complimented the pumpkin bread so well.
+Both spreads complimented the pumpkin bread so well and I think you’ll love it too!

 - 2 cups whole wheat flour